dynamsoft-docs/document-viewer-docs/api/interface/annotationinterfaces/flags.md

 <!--To print the annotation when printing the page, default value: `true`.-->
 Whether the annotation is printable, default value: `true`.
 Only printable annotations can be printed when the page is printed.

+### noMove

+Prevents users from moving annotations.

+Default value: `false`

 ### noView

-Not to display the annotation or allow a user to interact with the annotation, default value: `false`.
+Not to display the annotation or allow a user to interact with the annotation.

+Default value: `false`

+### noResize

+Prevents users from resizing annotations.

+Default value: `false`

+### noRotate

+Prevents users from rotating annotations.

+Default value: `false`

 ### readOnly